Grant E. Mitsch

 12 Y-O

 Canyon Wren belongs to the inscrutable "miscellaneous category".
 Bright in color and spirit Canyon Wren is a tazetta x triandrus cross that could be mistaken for a jonquil.
 A Grant Mitsch Bird Series cultivar.
 Scented.
 Elegant.
-Show it with a name tag that says "I am not a miniature"
+Show it with a sign in the window that says "I am not a miniature".

 2 W-W